-No matter you install Windows 11 by yourself or purchase the computer from a OEM manufacturer, the size of all partitions are allocated.
+No matter you install Windows 11 by yourself or purchase the computer from an OEM manufacturer, the size of all partitions are allocated.
 But the scheduled partition size no longer meet the requirements after running the computer for a period of time.
-The typical example is that C drive is getting full.
-Many people ask if it's possible to adjust system partition size for Windows 11 computer without reinstalling OS and programs.
-Also can we resize Windows 11 partition without losing files in it?
+The typical example is that C drive is running out of space.
+Many people ask if it's possible to resize Windows 11 partition without reinstalling OS and programs.
+Can we resize partition in Windows 11 computer without losing data in it?
 The answer is yes.
-In this article, I'll introduce how to resize volume in Windows 11 with native tool and free partition software.
+In this article, I'll introduce how to resize partition in Windows 11 laptop/desktop/tablet with native tool and free partition software.

-Adjust partition size with Windows 11 Disk Management
+Change partition size in Windows 11 with Disk Management

 The same with previous Windows 10, Windows 11 has a native Disk Management tool.
-Besides create, delete and format partition, Disk Management can resize allocated partition without losing data (in most cases).
-However, because of many limitations, Disk Management is not the best tool to resize Windows 11 partition.
-Actually, Disk Management can only be used to shrink a partition to create more volume, or extend a partition by deleting the right contiguous one.
+Besides create, delete and format partition, Disk Management can change size of allocated partition without losing data (in most cases).
+However, because of many limitations, Disk Management is not the best tool to help resize Windows 11 partition.
+Actually, Disk Management can only be used to shrink NTF partition to create new volume, or extend NTFS partition by deleting the contiguous partition on the right side.
 If you want to extend a volume by shrinking another one, Disk Management cannot help you.

 - Press Windows + X keys together and then click Disk Management.

 - Right click any NTFS partition and select "Shrink Volume".

 - Enter an amount of space and then click Shrink button.
 If you don't enter an amount, the maximum available free space will be used by default.

 - Transfer all files in the right contiguous partition (such as D:) to other place.